ying122141/Website-Development/programming/README.md

 # Task 1 - Dynamic Programming
 This task can be simplified as finding the n-subarray within an array which can return a maximal dot product.

-According to rearrangement inequality, the maximum dot product can only be attained by using two sorted arrays with the same order.
+According to rearrangement inequality, the maximal dot product can only be attained by using two sorted arrays with the same order.

 Example:
 ```